Wzs010429/Wzs010429.github.io/_pages/about.md

 I received my undergraduate degree in Computer Science and Technology from the [School of Computer Science and Technology, School of Software (计算机与信息科学学院 软件学院)](http://cis.swu.edu.cn), Southwest University in 2023.

 My research interests include natural language processing, and I am currently focusing on research on LLM-Based Agents and the practical application of LLMs.
-I am also a member of the [LIU AI LAB](https://www.liuailab.org/), which is dedicated to cutting-edge research in artificial intelligence.
+I am also a member of the [LIU AI LAB](https://www.liuailab.org/), dedicated to cutting-edge research in artificial intelligence.

 I am looking for a job in the direction of LLMs in artificial intelligence.
 If you are interested in me or have research and communication intentions, please feel free to check out my [CV](../assets/CV_2023_12.pdf) and contact me via [email](mailto:jkwzs0429@gmail.com).

 # 🔥 News

+- *2024.07*: &nbsp;🤗 Go to Yokohama, Japan to attend WCCI2024 and present the paper on-site.
+Looking forward to meeting you guys!
+- *2024.05*: &nbsp;📍 As a local volunteer at AAMAS’24 (New Zealand), looking forward to meeting more people and new inspirations.
 - *2024.03*: &nbsp;🎉 Two papers were accepted by WCCI2024 (1st and 3rd author), the first time I published in the real sense.
 - *2023.12*: &nbsp;🎉 One paper was accepted by AAAI 2024 NucLeaR Workshop, which is the starting point of my scientific research career!